ilnp/ilnp-public-1/README.md

 If you download the code, I will be grateful if you could answer [this questionnaire](https://standrews.eu.qualtrics.com/jfe/form/SV_eWiVRfNRBnqTBXL), please!
 The whole thing should take only ~5 minutes of your time.
 If you do not want to fill in all of it, please do give responses just to questions 2b and 2c.
 The data could be _extremely helpful_ to me when I apply for additional support for further development of ILNP.
 Thank you!

+## This is not supported software

+Alas and woe, I can not offer any support for this software.
+It is the output of ongoing work in PhD projects that I have supervised.
+Please be aware that you use this software at your own risk.

+I continue to seek funding for progressing ILNP in various ways.
+So my intention is to improve and update this sofwtare, but I cannot  give any definite timescales and roadmaps at present.

 ## Code

 There are two parts to the software: